NextCenturyCorporation/MCS/TASK_LIST.md

 - Platforms can have either one or two levels.
 Each platform level will always have a different color/texture.
 Platforms will have “lips” (or edges) that surround their perimeter to make it impossible to move off the platform without using one of its corresponding ramps.

 #### Solidity

+Summary:

+Solidity tasks require a common-sense understanding of objects and gravity.
+You must watch (using the Pass action) as a soccer ball is lowered by a pole, but the ball is hidden as it goes behind a large occluding wall before you see the pole release it; you must then determine which side of the room contains the ball, find it, and use PickupObject on it to pick it up, which completes the scenario.
+To access a part of the room, you must open one of the doors (using the OpenObject action) in the occluding wall: the left side of the room can be accessed using the left door; the right side of the room can be accessed using the right door; and the platform can be accessed using the middle door.
+This is a “forced choice” task: once you open the door to one part of the room, you are unable to access the other parts of the room.

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/392d5b5e-977f-4c75-a169-7a50f5752cf7